adi1090x/battery-wallpaper/README.md

 ```

 > For swaywm support users must install `oguri`.
-The `oguri` daemon must be started.
-To do so add `swaybg_command oguri-swaybg` to your config
+The `oguri` daemon must be started for the script to work.

 ### Features